MicrosoftDocs/PowerShell-Docs/reference/7/Microsoft.PowerShell.Core/About/about_Special_Characters.md

 character by the hexadecimal representation of its code point.
 This includes Unicode characters above the Basic Multilingual Plane (> `0xFFFF`) which includes emoji characters such as the **thumbs up** (`` `u{1F44D} ``) character.
-The Unicode escape sequence requires at least one hexidecimal digit and supports up to six hexidecimal digits.
-The maximum hexidecimal value for the sequence is `10FFFF`.
+The Unicode escape sequence requires at least one hexadecimal digit and supports up to six hexadecimal digits.
+The maximum hexadecimal value for the sequence is `10FFFF`.

 This example outputs the **up down arrow** (&#x2195;) symbol.